pokvful/football-league-manager/README.md

 ./create_insert_scripts.sh # run this one more time, to ensure there are no duplicates
 ```

-After this, you can enjoy waiting five minutes for MSSQL to start up :D
+After this, you can enjoy waiting five minutes for MSSQL to start up 🤡